RFollman/INST377/git/README.md

 	```
 	git commit -m "this is a test file by [your_name]"
 	```
-	The message inside the double quotes is your log message so that other people can understand what you did: You need to briefly explain what changes you made.
+	The message inside the double quotes is your log message so that other people understand what you did: Briefly explain what changes you made.
-3. Finally, upload your changes to your online repo (in the Github).
+3. Finally, upload your changes to your online repo (in Github).
 Type:

 	```
 	git push origin master